OratorMurambiwa/AI-Powered-Stroke-System/README.md

 ---
 ## 11. 📝 Treatment Plan (Inline)
 * On the doctor case view (`pages/d_view_case.py`):
-	- Click “Generate Treatment Plan” to draft a 5-point plan.
+	- Click "Generate Treatment Plan" to draft a 5-point plan.
-	- Edit in the inline editor and click “Save Treatment Plan”.
+	- Edit in the inline editor and click "Save Treatment Plan".
 	- Saved plans immediately display under the Treatment Plan section.
 * Storage rules:
 	- Plans are saved to `Treatment` and tied strictly to the current `visit_id`, plus `patient_code` and `patient_name` for safety.